somish/govblocks-protocol/README.md

 Some important functions :
 1) addNewVersion : It is used to add new version of all the contracts.
-2) switchToRecentVersion : It switches to new verison, updates all the dependency addresses in respective contracts.
 3) configureGlobalParameters : It is used to configure global parameters

 ### Governance
-Governance module is used for doing the core governance like submitting proposals.
+Governance is used for doing the core governance like submitting proposals.
 Contracts:
 * [Governance.sol]
 * [GovernanceData.sol]